- What is it?

 Women who suffer with vulvodynia report burning, stinging, irritation and rawness in the area.
 For some, this pain affects the whole vulva, for others it is localized to one area.
 Pain may be constant or episodic, often when triggered by tampon insertion, sexual activity or exercise, especially bicycling.

 There is no known cause of vulvodynia.
-However, we do know it is not caused by an active infection, including sexually transmitted diseases; skin disorders; cancer; or neurologic or psychological disorders.
+However, we do know it is not caused by an active infection, including sexually transmitted diseases; skin disorders; cancer; or generalized neurologic or psychological disorders.

-Diagnosis often includes a cotton swab test in which the doctor places pressure on different parts of the vulva area to locate the pain and its relative intensity.
+Diagnosis includes a cotton swab test in which the doctor places pressure on different parts of the vulva area to locate the pain and its relative intensity.

 Treatment may include a combination of advice on vulvar tissue care, oral and/or topical medications, nerve blocks, physical therapy, biofeedback, dietary modifications, counseling and, in some cases, surgery.
 Many therapies recommended to promote general health may also be recommended with traditional medical approaches for people in chronic pain.
 These therapies include acupuncture, massage therapy, relaxation techniques, biofeedback and cognitive behavioral therapy.